mariobox/mariosanchez.org/content/post/pom.md

 "The highest form of wealth is the ability to wake up every morning and say, “I can do whatever I want today.”

-"<mark>The ability to do what you want, when you want, with who you want, for as long as you want, is priceless.
-It is the highest dividend money pays</mark>".
+"The ability to do what you want, when you want, with who you want, for as long as you want, is priceless.
+It is the highest dividend money pays".

 "Doing something you love on a schedule you can’t control can feel the same as doing something you hate."